Accessible Transport Options

 Cars & WAVs

-Most WAVs are not cars that were built that way, but are existing models which are modified by a company.
+Most WAVs are not cars that were built that way.
+Instead they are existing models a company adapts to take wheelchair users.
 They typically have a ramp that goes in the back, although some of them have a ramp at the side.
-Vehicles built as adapted vehicles are often larger and may have a ramp or even a lift to get you in.
+Vehicles built as adapted vehicles are often larger.
+They may have a ramp or even a lift to get you in.

 There are various options for where you sit, most WAVs are designed for you to ride in your wheelchair in the back of the car.
 However, there are some that are designed for you to be the frontside passenger, or even drive the car.